ldelossa/cilium/Documentation/cmdref/cilium-operator-azure.md

       --enable-k8s-api-discovery                             Enable discovery of Kubernetes API groups and resources with the discovery API
       --enable-k8s-endpoint-slice                            Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
       --enable-metrics                                       Enable Prometheus metrics
+      --fqdn-group-min-query-interval duration               Minimum interval between two consecutive queries when resolving a FQDN belonging to an IsovalentFQDNGroup (default 1m0s)
       --gops-port uint16                                     Port for gops server to listen on (default 9891) -h, --help                                                 help for cilium-operator-azure
       --identity-allocation-mode string                      Method to use for identity allocation (default "kvstore")